-Once you arrive and are going through the settlement process, getting insurance is one of the things you will need to consider and complete first.
+Once you arrive and are going through the settlement process, getting insurance in Canada is one of the things you will need to consider and complete first.
 The decision to acquire insurance will largely depend on your circumstances, such as whether you have moved with your partner, starting a family, renting or buying a home or apartment, starting a business, and buying a new vehicle.

 Like everywhere else, insurance will protect you from financial loss or hardship while you are in Canada.
 The insurance will help cover costs if something unexpected were to happen to your family, vehicle, home, or any of your prized assets.

 Insurance products cover different forms of insurance and risks, and as a foreign national you will need to understand the different forms.